 Do you get flu shots?
 Is your tetanus shot up-to-date?
 Should you give all of the recommended vaccinations to your children?
 98% of doctors will probably tell you yes.
 End of story.
 Did you even know that this was a controversial topic?
 I didn’t.
 At least not until a few weeks ago, when Frontline: The Vaccine War showed up in our Netflix queue.

 Two weeks after seeing the Frontline program, I attended the Wise Traditions conference in Dallas (I blogged about this) where the vaccine topic came up in two sessions I attended.
 The first was a presentation entitled, “Autism, Vaccines, and Cholesterol Sulfate,” presented by Stephanie Seneff, PhD of MIT.
 You can download her entire powerpoint here, complete with links to many research papers.
 The second was a screening of the film The Greater Good.
 Both sessions were eye opening and inspired me to read The Vaccine Book, by Robert W. Sears, MD.
-Based on all of this, here’s a summary of my some of the more surprising things that I learned.
+Based on all of this, here are some of the more surprising things that I learned.

 While vaccines are usually effective at protecting against infection, they don’t always work.
 This article cites several cases of outbreaks of Measles, Mumps, Smallpox, Polio, Pertussis and Hib among vaccinated populations.